 Fueled by some marketing savvy from Steve Jobs, the Apple II launch makes quite a splash at the San Francisco Bay Area’s first personal computer convention.

 Apple II launch puts Cupertino in the spotlight

 After forming the previous year, Apple had already passed several important milestones by April 1977.
 The company had seen one of its three co-founders quit, launched its first computer and officially incorporated.

 However, the 1977 West Coast Computer Faire served as a massive “coming out” party for Apple.
 This event featured all the big players in the burgeoning PC industry.
 In the days before the internet, it drew thousands of interested customers — many of whom became early tech devotees.

 Apple showed off its new corporate logo at the computer fair for one of the first times.
 The multicolored design by Rob Janoff featured the outline of an apple with a bite taken out of it.
 The instantly iconic symbol replaced an earlier Apple logo by former Apple co-founder Ron Wayne).

 Right from the start of his career, Jobs realized the importance of a good product introduction.
 With no special media event to introduce the Apple II, he used the West Coast Computer Faire to perform the same function.
 (Interestingly, the event took place at the Bill Graham Civic Auditorium in San Francisco, which Apple returned to for its fall media event in 2015.)

 Apple occupied the four booths directly facing the building’s front entrance.
-The strategic positioning made Apple the first of 175 companies at the Faire that customers saw when they arrived.
+The strategic positioning made Apple the first of 175 companies at the Faire that visitors saw when they arrived.
 At a time when money was short, Apple splashed out on a backlit Plexiglass display featuring the new logo.

 A major money spinner